What Is Liver Disease?

 What diet helps fatty liver?

-A diet low in added sugar and unhealthy fats, rich in fiber, whole grains, fruits, vegetables, and lean proteins supports liver health.
+The liver is healthy with a low sugar and unhealthy fat diet rich in fiber, whole grains, fruit, and vegetables, and lean proteins.

 Is hepatitis C curable?